davertor/image-colorizer/README.md

-# Deoldify-image-colorizer
+# Deoldify-image-coloring
-Google colab for coloryzing images by means of DeOldify trained network
+Google colab notebook for coloring black and white images by means of the use of DeOldify trained network.

+For coloring images, go to Google colab and